Richard Parncutt: Research

+aspect of music research."
+His 2024 book on major-minor tonality was favourably reviewed in Empirical Musicology Review, which said he "addresses broader cultural and philosophical issues, thus offering a novel approach to understanding the universality and specificity of MmT."

 Interdisciplinarity

 Since 2008 Parncutt has directed the Centre for Systematic Musicology at the University of Graz.
 In 2004 he founded the series Conference in Interdisciplinary Musicology, and in 2008 he became founding academic editor of the Journal of Interdisciplinary Music Studies.
-Parncutt established the antiracist series "Conference on Applied Interculturality Research" in 2010.
-The conference is inspired by the Conference on Interdisciplinary Musicology and organised on similar lines.
-He has also researched the role of music in the construction of migrant identities and the integration of migrant minorities.
+Parncutt established the antiracist series Conference on Applied Interculturality Research in 2010.
+The conference is inspired by the Conference on Interdisciplinary Musicology and is organised on similar lines.